 Position Overview – What You’ll Do

-Reporting to the Senior Program Officer/General Programs Lead, you will have an unparalleled opportunity to contribute to a fast paced, big-thinking, mission-driven organization.
+Reporting to the Program Officer, you will have an unparalleled opportunity to contribute to a fast paced, big-thinking, mission-driven organization.
 This unique role directly supports and influences the work of one of the nation’s leading health philanthropies.

-You will have the opportunity to support projects, key Foundation initiatives, and facilitate the completion of projects with high importance and visibility.
-Specifically, you will be supporting the foundation’s General Programs portfolio, which includes a wide range of initiatives and efforts to strengthen public health systems, policies, practices, and partnerships that center racial equity.
-Your responsibilities will vary and require you to prioritize effectively, act quickly, strategically, and maintain confidentiality.
-This position will significantly contribute to the Foundation’s impact by ensuring maximum execution and value for all Foundation activities.
+You will have the opportunity to support projects and key Foundation initiatives with high importance and visibility.
+Specifically, you will be supporting the foundation’s efforts to advance: governmental public health system transformation strategies and investments; public health workforce strategies; the development of local, health-focused data ecosystems centered around anti-racism, equity, and justice; and many other projects.
+Your responsibilities will vary and require you to prioritize effectively, act quickly and strategically, and maintain confidentiality.
+This position will significantly contribute to the Foundation’s impact by ensuring maximum value for all Foundation activities.

-- Support and manage day-to-day operations of simultaneous high-priority Foundation projects with complex external communications plans and often with high stakes constituents
+- Support and manage the day-to-day operations of multiple high-priority Foundation projects that involve complex external communications plans, aggressive timelines, and high stakes constituents

 - Contribute to strategic planning and problem-solving by providing timely and relevant information, input, and recommendations

-- Coordinate with other Foundation staff including Communications, and Research Evaluation, and Learning Teams to programs have strong marketing/communications plans and impact measures
+- Coordinate with other Foundation staff, including Communications and Evaluation Teams, to ensure programs have strong marketing and communications plans, evaluation plans, and impact measures

-- Support and manage (as needed) external stakeholder relationships with partners and grantees to ensure that programs meet both the Foundation’s strategic goals and the needs
+- Support and manage (as needed) external stakeholder relationships with partners and grantees to ensure that programs meet both the Foundation’s strategic goals and grantees’ needs

-- Support the development and implementation of project workplans while maintaining an understanding of projects, timelines, deliverables, and due dates and ensure timely completion of all tasks
+- Support the development and implementation of project workplans, while maintaining a holistic understanding of various projects, timelines, deliverables, and due dates to ensure the timely completion of all tasks

-- Conceive and plan Foundation special meetings and events
+- Conceive and plan Foundation-led convenings and special events

-- Conduct research, create PowerPoint Presentations, and draft speeches and talking points for external and internal presentations and speaking engagements
+- Conduct research, create presentations, and draft speeches and talking points for external and internal speaking engagements

 Who You Are

 You are a pragmatic, results-oriented, hands-on public health professional with a successful track record in developing equitable policy and/or practice impacting the public health workforce.
-You have experience, deep exposure, and/or subject matter expertise in public health systems efforts, especially workforce development, recruitment, and retention.
-You are experienced in navigating the complex politics of advancing a more equitable public health system.
+You are optimistic, thoughtful, curious, and personable.
+You have experience, deep exposure, and/or subject matter expertise in public health systems efforts.
+You are excited about enacting systems-level public health change, and have the patience and experience required to navigate the complex politics of advancing a more equitable public health system.
 You will be able to demonstrate each of the following:

 - Mission-driven: You want to make a difference and have experience in successfully leading health equity work.
-You are a thought leader in creating and promoting policy and program solutions to end inequities in health and the social determinants of health.
+You are a thought leader in creating and promoting policy and program solutions to end inequities across the social determinants of health.

 - Ownership: You care deeply about doing what it takes to facilitate results, including paying attention to even small details, managing your own projects (or pieces of bigger ones), driving work forward with a sense of urgency, anticipating problems, and course-correcting when needed